bioniwulf/obsidian-vault-md/study/System Analysis/Lyapunov Theorems.md

 * **THEN**, trajectories of system satisfy some property if such a function $V$ exists we call it a **Lyapunov function** (that proves the property holds for the trajectories).
 Lyapunov function $V$ can be thought of as generalized energy function for system.

+**Basically** Liapunov’s second method is a generalization of the physical principles that for a conservative system: (1) a rest position is stable if the potential energy is local minimum, otherwise it is unstable, and (2) the total energy is a constant during any motion.

+Without loosing generality we will consider that equilibrium point of the function located in the center ($x=0$), if not we can change $x \rightarrow x'$ that satisfies this assumption. q
 ## A Lyapunov Boundedness Theorem
 **IF** there is a function $V$ that satisfies
 * all sublevel sets of $V$ are bounded